GUP1 Application instructions

 The initial round of proposals will be for General User Proposals (GUP1s) for Titan Krios access.
 We have a quarterly call for applications, reviewed and ranked by a User Review Committee (URC), which is a peer review committee.
+During this development phase only one (1) session will be awarded per proposal, which may be 1 – 2 days in length.
 Projects requiring multiple days and many sessions will be given extra scrutiny and will have to meet a high standard for preliminary data.

 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested (Krios days); (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.